AhaLabs/ahalabs.github.io/posts/wit-bringing-types-to-near-contracts.md

   let contract = new Contract(currentAccount, "contract.testnet");
   return contract.get_message();
 }
 ```

-Since the original comments in the rust code are preserved you can also get hover over docs in your IDE, or generate the docs see [TenK's docs](https://tenk-dao.github.io/tenk/docs/).
+Since the original comments in the rust code are preserved you can also get hover over docs in your IDE, or generate a documentation website (see [TenK's docs](https://tenk-dao.github.io/tenk/docs/) for an example).

 ## JSON Schema